-- (b) If a contested case is heard by an authorized representative, he or she shall prepare a proposed decision in a form that may be adopted as the decision in the case.
+(b) If a contested case is heard by an authorized representative, he or she shall prepare a proposed decision in a form that may be adopted as the decision in the case.
 A copy of the proposed decision shall be furnished by the board to each party within 10 days after the board has adopted, modified, rejected, or remanded the proposed decision.
-The board itself may adopt the proposed decision in its entirety, may remand the proposed decision, or may reduce the adverse action set forth therein and adopt the balance of the proposed decision. - (c) If the proposed decision is not remanded or adopted as provided in subdivision (b), each party shall be notified of the action, and the board itself may decide the case upon the record, including the transcript, with or without taking any additional evidence, or may refer the case to the same or another authorized representative to take additional evidence.
+The board itself may adopt the proposed decision in its entirety, may remand the proposed decision, or may reduce the adverse action set forth therein and adopt the balance of the proposed decision.

+- (c) If the proposed decision is not remanded or adopted as provided in subdivision (b), each party shall be notified of the action, and the board itself may decide the case upon the record, including the transcript, with or without taking any additional evidence, or may refer the case to the same or another authorized representative to take additional evidence.
 If the case is so assigned to an authorized representative, he or she shall prepare a proposed decision as provided in subdivision (b) upon the additional evidence and the transcript and other papers that are part of the record of the prior hearing.
 A copy of the proposed decision shall be furnished to each party.
 The board itself shall decide no case provided for in this subdivision without affording the parties the opportunity to present oral and written argument before the board itself.
-If additional oral evidence is introduced before the board itself, no board member may vote unless he or she heard the additional oral evidence. - (d) In arriving at a decision or a proposed decision, the board or its authorized representative may consider any prior suspension or suspensions of the appellant by authority of any appointing power, or any prior proceedings under this article.

-(e) In arriving at a decision or a proposed decision, the board,

-- (e) In arriving at a decision or a proposed decision, the board, in exercising its discretion consistent with its authority under Section 3 of Article VII of the California Constitution, shall give consideration and respect to any applicable disciplinary criteria established pursuant to Section 19573, and the extent to which the employee's conduct resulted in, or if repeated is likely to result in, harm to the public service, the circumstances surrounding the offense or misconduct, and the likelihood of recurrence. - (f) The decision shall be in writing and contain findings of fact and the adverse action, if any.
+If additional oral evidence is introduced before the board itself, no board member may vote unless he or she heard the additional oral evidence. - (d) In arriving at a decision or a proposed decision, the board or its authorized representative may consider any prior suspension or suspensions of the appellant by authority of any appointing power, or any prior proceedings under this article. - (e) In arriving at a decision or a proposed decision, the board, in exercising its discretion consistent with its authority under Section 3 of Article VII of the California Constitution, shall give consideration and respect to any applicable disciplinary criteria established pursuant to Section 19573, and the extent to which the employee's conduct resulted in, or if repeated is likely to result in, harm to the public service, the circumstances surrounding the offense or misconduct, and the likelihood of recurrence. - (f) The decision shall be in writing and contain findings of fact and the adverse action, if any.
 The findings may be stated in the language of the pleadings or by reference thereto.
-Copies of the decision shall be served on the parties personally or by mail. - SEC.
-83. Section 19583.51 of the Government Code is repealed. - SEC.
-84. Section 19586 of the Government Code is amended to read:
+Copies of the decision shall be served on the parties personally or by mail.

+SEC.
+75. Section 19583.51 of the Government Code is repealed.